 Address: 339 Hot Springs Road, Polaris, MT 59746

-Elkhorn hot springs range from 92 to 102 degrees, so they’re not the hottest hot springs in Montana, but they do have an indoor wet sauna that gets up to 106 degrees.
-If you want to relax after taking a dip in the springs, Elkhorn has cabins and lodges available for guests.
-The lodge was built more than a century ago and is styled like a dormitory with shared bathrooms.
+Elkhorn hot springs range from 92 to 102 degrees, so they’re not the hottest hot springs in Montana, but they have an indoor wet sauna that gets up to 106 degrees.
+If you want to relax after dipping in the springs, Elkhorn has cabins and lodges for guests.
+The lodge was built over a century ago and is styled like a dormitory with shared bathrooms.

-If you’re interested in a more traditional hotel or vacation home experience while visiting the hot springs, your best bet is a hotel in Dillon, which is about 35 miles away from Polaris and Elkhorn Hot Springs.
-You might try Tranquil Silverwood Estates, which is a fully equipped vacation home.
-Another option is FairBridge Inn Express Dillon, which offers some modern comforts like a complimentary breakfast, free Wi-Fi, and a fitness center.
+Suppose you’re interested in a more traditional hotel or vacation home experience while visiting the hot springs.
+In that case, your best bet is a hotel in Dillon, which is about 35 miles away from Polaris and Elkhorn Hot Springs.
+You might try Tranquil Silverwood Estates, a fully equipped vacation home.
+Another option is FairBridge Inn Express Dillon, which offers modern comforts like complimentary breakfast, free Wi-Fi, and a fitness center.

-However, you might want to take a look at the rustic cabins at Elkhorn if you don’t want to make the drive to the hot springs and would rather stay on the property.
-The rustic cabins are excellent for large groups, as the biggest cabins can sleep up to 10 people.
-Some of the cabins even allow pets, but make sure to ask for a cabin that allows your furry friends to tag along because some cabins are pet-free rather than pet-friendly.
+However, you might want to look at the rustic cabins at Elkhorn if you don’t want to drive to the hot springs and would rather stay on the property.
+The rustic cabins are excellent for large groups, as the biggest can sleep up to 10 people.
+Some cabins even allow pets but ask for a cabin that allows your furry friends to tag along because some cabins are pet-free rather than pet-friendly.